A summer fly-drive through the stunning landscapes and historic towns of Canada’s Yukon

 Stay: Aurora Inn (Standard)

-Wend your way slowly back to Whitehorse for a final night, perhaps heading out to explore the parts of the Yukon's capital you might have missed first time around.
+Wend your way slowly back to Whitehorse, enjoy the raw beauty of the surrounding landscape.
+Stopover at the Five Finger Rapids and hike down to the shore of the Yukon River.
+In late afternoon you will reach Whitehorse for a final night, perhaps heading out to explore the parts of the Yukon's capital you might have missed first time around.

 Stay: Best Western Gold Rush Inn

-Leave Whitehorse behind as you join your overnight flight to London, arriving home on day 13.
+Leave Whitehorse behind as you join your overnight flight to London.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.